dat2Cph/content/webstack/backend/javalin/javalin_how_to.md

 </table>
 ```

-That how the `th:each` attribute works.
+That's how the `th:each` attribute works.
 It's is important that you spell the attribute names correctly. `username`,
 `password`, and `role` should be attributes in the Java User class.

 ### 5. How to use conditionals (if ...)